getzola/zola/docs/content/documentation/getting-started/configuration.md

 #     ignored_content = ["*.{graphml,xlsx}", "temp.*", "**/build_folder"]
 ignored_content = []

+# Similar to ignored_content, a list of glob patterns specifying asset files to
+# ignore when the static directory is processed.
+Defaults to none, which means
+# that all asset files are copied over to the `public` directory
+ignored_static = []

 # When set to "true", a feed is automatically generated.
 generate_feed = false